 This script will use the repo tool to manage the various git repositories used in this BSP.
-Repo will automatically be detected by phyLinux if it is found in the PATH.
+Repo will automatically be detected by phyLinux if it is found in the configurations for the phyCORE-AM335x Rapid Development Kit:

+PATH.
 During the execution of the script, you need to choose your processor platform, BSP release and hardware.
-The following are the available AM335x configurations:
+The following are the available